 The Excel file, which we've created you can download here and use it in your work.

-Okay, all settings have been completed and we are ready to capture data to an Excel file.
+OK, all settings have been completed, and we are ready to capture data to an Excel file.

 Connect your device and power it on if necessary.
-Check to see if you are able to receive a data block from the specified serial port.
+Check to see if you can receive a data block from the specified serial port.
 If the parser had been correctly set up, then you should see all parser items values (Fig.5) in the Excel spreadsheet.

 - Last 30 values of the DDE data;

 The Excel file with all values and plots you can download here.